mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 ```

 ### Repeat syntax
 You can accomplish the same thing by using *repeat syntax*.
+This also creates three 200px columns.

 ```css
 .grid {